 a.
 Selection Committee

-The BFF Artistic Direction will review submitted works and select those to be included in the festival program, with the option to invite other works that meet the thematic and quality criteria, even if not submitted.
+The Artistic Direction of the Baarìa Film Festival will review submitted works and select those to be included in the festival program, reserving the right to invite other films that, although not submitted, meet the required criteria regarding theme and quality.

 b.
 Notification of Selection

-Selection results will be communicated via email by May 2025.
-If participants do not receive a response by May 31, the submitted film will be considered not accepted.
+Selection results will be communicated to participants via email by May 10, 2026.
+If participants have not been contacted by this date, the submitted film will be considered not accepted.

 5. Festival Program